seedaholic.com

 More Views

-Agave neomexicana is a fantastic specimen, adding interesting form and texture to garden beds they are particularly popular in modern, architectural garden designs.
-They are one of the easiest plants to establish and maintain and make a bold statement in any garden!
+Agaves are fantastic specimen plants, adding interesting form and texture to garden beds they are particularly popular in modern, architectural garden designs.
+They are one of the easiest plants to establish and maintain and make a bold statement in any garden.

-Maguey is the word the Spanish conquerors gave to the agave and the name is still in use today in Mexico.
-However, it was first called metl by the Mesoamerican tribe, the Nahuatl of which the Aztecs are descended.
-Metl was so valuable to the Aztecs that the name of the land they settled in, Mexico, actually means "those fed from the navel of the maguey".
+It was first called Metl by the Mesoamerican tribe, the Nahuatl of which the Aztecs are descended.
+Metl was so valuable to the Aztecs that the name of the land they settled in, Mexico, actually means 'those fed from the navel of the maguey'.

 Sowing: Sow indoors at any time of year.

 Fill small pots or trays with a light and well-aerated compost.
-(John Innes Seed Compost, with the addition of ½ gritty sand is an old favourite) Do not firm the mixture down.
+A commercial cactus soil mix is ideal for growing agave. (otherwise use John Innes Seed Compost, with the addition of ½ gritty sand).
+Do not firm the mixture down.
 Stand the pots in water, moisten thoroughly and drain.
 It is a good plan to stand the containers on a tray of damp sand, so that they do not dry out.

 The majority of seeds germinate best at a temperatures of 22 to 24°C (70 to 75°F).
 Some seedlings may appear within a week or 10 days others will take longer.
 At lower temperatures, germination usually takes considerably longer.